kekland/inspector/README.md

 A Flutter package for inspecting widgets.
 Also comes with an eyedropper functionality.
 Useful for debugging widgets and for QA testing.

-Supports keyboard shortcuts for fast access.
+Supports keyboard shortcuts if you're using a physical keyboard.

 Inspired by [inspx](https://github.com/raunofreiberg/inspx).